fieldtrip/website/faq/preproc/artifact/resampling_lowpassfilter.md

     - /faq/resampling_lowpassfilter/
 ---

-# Do I need to resample my data, and if so, how is this to be done?

 ## When is resampling required?
 In principle, if your computing hardware is sufficient, there is hardly ever a need to resample the data in order to represent the time series at a sampling rate that is different from the sampling rate that was used upon data acquisition.
 Specifically, if you have enough compute power (and patience), storage space, and RAM, then **not** resampling the data may even be recommended, because it avoids potential unforeseen side effects (to be discussed below).